ReneTode/My-AppDaemon/apps/foscam_app_v2/readme.md

 # This is an app to create controls for a foscam camera

-from 2018/1/1 i dont support HA versions below 0.55 anymore because of the breaking changes and i have moved to 0.60 changes, improvement and bug removal is only done in the V@ for 0.55 and higher.
+from 2018/1/1 i dont support HA versions below 0.55 anymore because of the breaking changes and i have moved to 0.60 changes, improvement and bug removal is only done in the V2 for 0.55 and higher.

 ![Alt text](images/camera_new_skinless_release.jpg)
 ![Alt text](images/foscam_main_settings.jpg)![Alt text](images/foscam_picture_settings.jpg)